Skip to main content

 The lakes on this list share common characteristics: they tend to be deeper (reducing warm-water algae growth), have forested or protected watersheds (less nutrient runoff), and benefit from geological features like sandy or rocky bottoms that limit phosphorus release from sediments.

-Minnesota and Wisconsin are home to thousands of lakes, but water quality varies dramatically.
+These states are home to thousands of lakes, but water quality varies dramatically.
 A lake graded A may have crystal-clear water with 20+ feet of visibility, while an F-graded lake a few miles away could have visibility under 3 feet with frequent algae blooms.

 Swimming Safety Tips

-• Avoid swimming after heavy rain — runoff temporarily increases bacteria and nutrient levels
+• Avoid swimming after heavy rain, runoff temporarily increases bacteria and nutrient levels

-• If you see green scum or discolored water, stay out — it may indicate a harmful algae bloom
+• If you see green scum or discolored water, stay out, it may indicate a harmful algae bloom

 • Deeper water away from shore is generally cleaner than shallow nearshore areas